 In December 2016, we trialled our very first Regional Workshop in Townsville.
 Nearly 70 participants travelled to James Cook University to participate.
 Since then, another five workshops have been run with two in the Northern Territory, one in Condobolin, New South Wales, and two more in Kalgoorlie and Albany in Western Australia in April of 2018.
 This free professional development is delivered by the CSIRO, with the opportunity for participants, just by taking part, to become alumni of one of the most exclusive STEM teacher professional communities in Australia.

-Click below for Workshop Program:
+Click below for an example of the Workshop Program:

 For enquiries about the regional workshop programs please email [email protected]